ten7/handbook.ten7.com/050-how-we-do-things.md

----
-title: 'How We Do Things'
+# How We Do Things
----

 ## Working Remotely

 TEN7 is a completely distributed company; we have no central office space.
 Though most of us live in the Minneapolis, Minnesota area, we all work from home (or various coffee shops).

 It took some trial and error, but we have this distributed office thing down.
 We depend on several tools to help us communicate and be virtually present to each other.
 The most important rule of thumb is that it’s better to over communicate than under communicate.
-Post on Slack, share your status on the #attendance channel, jump on Zoom (preferably using video)—do whatever you need to in order to be virtually known.
+Post on Slack, share your status in the #attendance channel, jump on Zoom (preferably using video)—do whatever you need to in order to be virtually known.

 ### Flexible Hours

-We typically work during normal business hours: 8 a.m. to 5 p.m.-ish CST.
+We typically work during normal business hours: 9 a.m. to 5 p.m.-ish CST.
 That’s a big “ish.”
-We trust each other to put in 40 working hours a week, whether those hours are before the sun rises or after the kids have gone to bed.
+We trust each other to put in 30 billable hours per week, whether those hours are before the sun rises or after the kids have gone to bed.
 It’s not uncommon that a personal appointment runs long during the day, so you log a few evening hours.
 This is ok!
 We understand life happens.
 Do what you need to do, just keep everyone apprised of your status on Slack.

 ### Slack

 Slack is the tool we use daily for team and project communication.
 We’ve installed a ton of custom emoji packs in Slack, to keep things from getting too serious.
-You’ll be using the Slack status, and Slack channels.
+You’ll be using the Slack status and Slack channels.

 ### Slack Status

 Set your status on Slack using the following:

 * Here (working)
-* Away (lunch, out for a walk, at an appointment, etc)
+* Away (lunch, out for a walk, at an appointment, etc.)
 * Out (completely out of the office, PTO)
 * Meeting
 * Focusing